yvaghela/AZ_Sample_Repo/README.md

 # Exposed Cohort

-**Total Exposed Population**
+##Total Exposed Population
 EVUSHELD or its components may be coded as a 'drug_exposure' using _MEDADMINS_ or _BILLINGS_ or _PROCEDURES_ or _MEDFILLS_ or _MEDORDERS_ tables.

-N3C drug_exposure start date may not correspond to visit date and can be years in the past or future.
-Intersecting the provided visit_occurrence_id with the visit_occurrence table provides a more reliable estimate of the encounter date.
+Drug_exposure start date (medadminstartdate) may not correspond to encounter date and can be years in the past or future.

-The drug_exposure may be a prescription, an administration, or unspecified - in this analysis, earliest encounter date is used as the exposure index date in all cases.
+The Evusheld 'drug_exposure' may be a prescription, an administration, or unspecified - in this analysis, earliest drug_exposure date is used as the exposure 'index_date' in all cases.

-Eligible Exposed Population
+##Eligible Exposed Population
-12 and over, based on person table DOB and index date EUA PrEP eligibility condition observed in a 24 month period prior to index date Non-zero visits in the 12 months prior to index date, with visit not tied to eligibility condition
+*12 and over, based on person table DOB and index date *EUA PrEP eligibility condition observed in a 24 month period prior to index date *Non-zero visits in the 12 months prior to index date, with visit not tied to eligibility condition